 We answer all these important questions.
 Read this review before you make your decision.

-Penn Foster High School is headquartered in Scranton, Pennsylvania and the school’s Online High School Program offers a flexible and accredited curriculum.
+Penn Foster High School is headquartered in Scranton, Pennsylvania and the school’s Online High School Program, not a GED®, offers a flexible and accredited curriculum.

 The program allows you to work towards the bright future you deserve.
 Every year, more than 40,000 students from all across the U.S. earn a high school diploma from the comfort of their homes, and on the schedule that suits them best.